artinZareie/Nine.js/README.md

             }
         );`

-That easy! and too easier than RxJS!!!
+That easy! and much easier than RxJS!!!